-- iii) ILI Tool Evaluations: ILI tool evaluations for metal loss must use "6t x 6t" interaction criteria for determining anomaly failure pressures and response timing. - iv) Discovery Date: The discovery date must be within 180 days of any ILI tool run for each type of ILI tool (e.g., HR-geometry, HR-deformation, HR-MFL, EMAT, IMU, or other equivalent ILI tools). - b) Remediation schedule for "special permit inspection area": SNG must remediate the special permit inspection area as follows: - i) Immediate repair conditions for a "special permit inspection area": SNG must repair the following conditions immediately upon discovery in a special permit inspection area: - (1) Metal loss anomaly where the calculation of the remaining strength of the pipe shows a predicted failure pressure determined in accordance with 49 CFR 192.712(b) less than or equal to 1.1 times the MAOP at the location of the anomaly. - (2) Metal loss greater than 80% of nominal wall, regardless of dimensions. - (3) Metal loss preferentially affecting a detected pipe weld seam, and the predicted failure pressure determined in accordance with 49 CFR 192.712(d) is less than 1.25 times the MAOP or the metal loss is greater than 50% of pipe wall thickness. - (4) A dent located between the 8 o'clock and 4 o'clock positions (upper 2/3 of the pipe) that has metal loss, cracking, or a stress riser, unless an engineering analysis conducted in accordance with 49 CFR 192.712 and Attachment A demonstrates the condition is unlikely to pose a threat to the integrity of the pipeline until the next reassessment. - (5) A crack or crack-like anomaly meeting any of the following criteria: - (a) Crack depth plus any metal loss is greater than 50% of pipe wall thickness; - (b) Crack depth plus any metal loss is greater than the inspection tool's maximum measurable depth; or
+- iii) ILI Tool Evaluations: ILI tool evaluations for metal loss must use "6t x 6t" interaction criteria for determining anomaly failure pressures and response timing. - iv) Discovery Date: The discovery date must be within 180 days of any ILI tool run for each type of ILI tool (e.g., HR-geometry, HR-deformation, HR-MFL, EMAT, IMU, or other equivalent ILI tools). - b) Remediation schedule for "special permit inspection area": STT must remediate the special permit inspection area as follows: - i) Immediate repair conditions for a "special permit inspection area": STT must repair the following conditions immediately upon discovery in a special permit inspection area: - (1) Metal loss anomaly where the calculation of the remaining strength of the pipe shows a predicted failure pressure determined in accordance with 49 CFR 192.712(b) less than or equal to 1.20 times the MAOP at the location of the anomaly. - (2) Metal loss greater than 80% of nominal wall, regardless of dimensions. - (3) Metal loss preferentially affecting a detected pipe weld seam, and the predicted failure pressure determined in accordance with 49 CFR 192.712(d) is less than or equal to 1.25 times the MAOP or the metal loss is greater than 50% of pipe wall thickness. - (4) A dent located between the 8 o'clock and 4 o'clock positions (upper 2/3 of the pipe) that has metal loss, cracking, or a stress riser, unless an engineering analysis conducted in accordance with 49 CFR 192.712 and Attachment A demonstrates the condition is unlikely to pose a threat to the integrity of the pipeline until the next reassessment. - (5) A crack or crack-like anomaly meeting any of the following criteria: - (a) Crack depth plus any metal loss is greater than 50% of pipe wall thickness;

-$^{34}$ "6t" means pipe wall thickness times six (6).
+$^{33}$ "6t" means pipe wall thickness times six (6).

-&lt;sup>35 Discovery date is the day, month, and year that SNG receives the ILI tool run results from the ILI tool service provider.
+&lt;sup>34 Discovery date is the day, month, and year that STT receives the ILI tool run results from the ILI tool service provider.

-&lt;sup>36 Throughout this special permit, the special permit inspection area includes the special permit segment, so any anomalies found in a special permit segment must be remediated to meet the requirements for a special permit inspection area in addition to the requirements of this condition for a special permit segment.
+&lt;sup>35 Throughout this special permit, the special permit inspection area includes the special permit segment, so any anomalies found in a special permit segment must be remediated to meet the requirements for a special permit inspection area in addition to the requirements of this condition for a special permit segment.
 The special permit segment has additional remediation criteria in later sections of this special permit condition.